paton838/works/data-science/readme.md

     - Written in Python 3
     - Completed in https://colab.research.google.com/
 - titanic
-  - A notebook that cleans the Titanic dateset and apply Machine Learning to predict survival rate of the test set.
+  - A notebook that cleans the Titanic dateset and apply Machine Learning to predict survival rate of the test set, and an Analysis notebook that explore the Titanic train dataset.
-    - Details of the project and the dataset is in: https://www.kaggle.com/c/titanic
+    - Description of the project and the dataset is in: https://www.kaggle.com/c/titanic
     - Written in Python 3
     - Completed in https://colab.research.google.com/